Key Takeaways:

 How has remote work impacted accessibility, especially for employees with disabilities?

 I think every company should have its own way of accommodating employees if they need any sort of accommodation.
 I know there are a lot of Zoom meetings, and with respect to deaf and hard-of-hearing employees, this can get trickier, because people are trying to speak with video off and a hard-of-hearing employee can’t rely on lip reading in that case.
-And some companies don’t have the Zoom version that supports closed captioning.
+Zoom now supports closed captioning in all versions of the product, but you need to turn it on.
 This is a very basic thing that every company should support, but not every company thinks about this.

 Whose responsibility is accessibility?